zephyrproject-rtos/zephyr/doc/reference/networking/dns_resolve.rst

 about LLMNR.

 For more information about DNS configuration variables, see:
-:file:`subsys/net/lib/dns/Kconfig`.
-The DNS resolver API can be found at :file:`include/net/dns_resolve.h`.
+:zephyr_file:`subsys/net/lib/dns/Kconfig`.
+The DNS resolver API can be found at :zephyr_file:`include/net/dns_resolve.h`.

 Sample usage
 ************

-See sample :ref:`dns-resolve-sample` for details.
+See :ref:`DNS resolve sample application <dns-resolve-sample>` for details.

 API Reference
 *************